-Behavior Contract is a written document that outlines specific behavior expectations for the student, strategies for teaching the appropriate behavior(s), and disciplinary action for a student.
+Behavior Contract is a written document that outlines specific behavior expectations and disciplinary action for a student.

 In-School Suspension refers to a decision to temporarily remove a student from the mainstream classroom and to place the student in a segregated environment within the school building that allows the student to continue to progress in their coursework but denies the student access to regular classroom instruction and social interaction with his/her peers.
 The In-House Suspension room must be supervised by an adult employee of the building at all times.